SirjanK/proj1/answers.md

 # Q0: Why is this error being thrown?
+I don't have any Controller specified.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
+The random pokemon are appearing from the seeds.rb file.
+We are assigning specific names like Charmander and Squirtle.
+Also we have a random level from 1 to 20.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.